 Related article: How Much Does a 401(k) Cost Employers?

 For example, Human Interest’s retirement plans cost just $120 a month plus $4 per employee per month – less than half the cost of your typical 401(k) provider.
-Many of our customers pay less than $500 for setup – and eligible companies can get $250 back with the tax credit we mentioned earlier.
-We aim to make our plans affordable to employees as well, so employees pay just 0.5% of their account balance, compared to a nationwide average of 1.89%.
+Our customers pay less than $500 for setup – and eligible companies can get money back with the tax credit we mentioned earlier.
+We aim to make our plans affordable to employees as well, so employees pay just 0.57% of their account balance, compared to a nationwide average of 1.89%.
 Most small businesses want to do right by their employees, and we want to make it easy and affordable for them to do so.

 Both employers and employees receive tax benefits for contributing to a matched 401(k) plan.
 Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and a more productive workforce.
 If you’re a small business, a low-fee retirement program can benefit your employees and your bottom line.

 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.